kuvivek/drivingTheoryInGermany/README.md

 During towing
 ✅ the hazard lights must be switched on on both vehicles
 ✅ the towing cable should be kept as taut as possible
-❌the motorway may only be used to shorten the journey to the next car garage
+❌ the motorway may only be used to shorten the journey to the next car garage
 **Comment**:  Note when towing: The journey may only go as far as the nearest suitable workshop, leave the highway at the next exit,
 hazard warning lights must be switched on in both vehicles.
 Drive slowly and make sure that the rope remains taut.

 429. You car has a fault and can no longer be driven.
 What must you be aware of during towing?
 During towing
 ✅ a towing bar should be used where possible
-❌the rear fog lights should also be switched on to indicate the towing procedure
+❌ the rear fog lights should also be switched on to indicate the towing procedure
 ✅ the force required to operate the brake pedal is significantly greater if the engine has failed
-**Comment**:  If the engine fails due to a defect, the power steering and brake booster no longer work and the braking effect is only
+**Comment**:  If the engine fails due to a defect, the power steering and brake booster no longer work and the braking effect
-slight ❌even with increased pedal pressure.
+is only slight - even with increased pedal pressure.
 If possible, use a tow bar for towing in such a case.
 It keeps the distance
 between the two vehicles constant.

 430. Where is it sufficient to use your parking lights while your car is parked on an unlit roadway?
 ✅ In built-up areas
-❌Outside built-up areas
+❌ Outside built-up areas
-❌On the hard shoulder of autobahns
+❌ On the hard shoulder of autobahns
 **Comment**:  Parked vehicles must be clearly visible in the dark so that other vehicles can safely avoid them.
-If there is insufficient
+If there is
-street lighting, you must use your own lighting sources, for example parking lights or parking lights.
-As the light from parking
+insufficient street lighting, you must use your own lighting sources, for example parking lights or parking lights.
+As the
-lights does not reach far, parking lights may only be used within built-up areas.
+light from parking lights does not reach far, parking lights may only be used within built-up areas.

 431. You want to park in front of a St. Andrew's Cross in a built-up area.
 What is the minimum distance you must leave clear?
 Answer: 5m